SAMluci666/Web-Development-SCC/README.md

 **Progress:**

 In Week 1, I focused on building a solid foundation in web development by learning the basics of HTML, CSS, Bootstrap, and JavaScript.
-The code and projects I worked on during this week are available in the [Week 1 folder](./Week_1).

 ## How to Fork and Contribute